 Notifying Heirs and Beneficiaries

-Once the executor or administrator has been appointed, they are tasked with notifying all heirs and beneficiaries of the estate.
-In New Jersey, this includes providing notice of probate to all interested parties, including the deceased’s spouse, children, and other close relatives.
+Once the executor or administrator has been appointed, they must notify all heirs and beneficiaries of the estate within 60 days after the will is admitted to probate.
+In New Jersey, this includes providing notice of probate to the deceased’s spouse, children, and other close relatives.

 Managing Estate Assets and Debts